-Below you'll find our ranking and reviews for the top web hosting services in the industry, which are based on their reliability, features, customer feedback, support, and overall value--not paid incentives.
+Below you'll find our ranking and reviews for the top web hosting services in the industry, which are based on their reliability, features, customer feedback, support, and overall value.

 |Rank||Web Hosting Provider||Key Features|